 - a measurement object with SSB based measurement,

-can be associated to one or two measurement gap pattern provided the network configures the concurrent measurement gap patterns.
+can be associated to one or two measurement gap pattern(s) provided the network configures the concurrent measurement gap patterns.

 When UE supports concurrent measurement gap patterns, each measurement gap pattern supported by the UE is listed in Table 9.1C.2-1.